-To benefit from the additional features on your wildlife cam kit you simply can access the code that powers your kit by using it as a computer.
+To benefit from additional features, you can use the kit as a desktop computer and access the code that runsyour kit.
 You can plug your kit into a screen with a HDMI cable.
 You can use any TV for this as long as it has a HDMI input.

-You will then need a mouse in order to navigate the interface and a keyboard to write the code.

-We suggest using a wireless keyboard and mouse for this as the dongle will plug straight into the single USB socket on the Rapsberry Pi A+.
+You will then need a mouse in order to navigate the interface and a keyboard totype.
+We suggest using a wireless keyboard and mouse for this as the dongle will plug straight into the single USB socket on the Raspberry Pi A+.

-If you don't have a wireless keyboard and mouse then we suggest using a usb splitter to connect multiple devices.
+If you don't have a wireless keyboard you can use a USB splitter to connect multiple devices.

-The image (right) illustrates how to set up the kit.
-Instead of using the battery, you can also power your kit by plugging it into a standard home mains supply using a micro USB, similar to charging a mobile phone.
+The image (right) illustrates howto set up the kit.
+Instead of using a battery, you can power your kit with a 2A mains supply and a micro-USB, similar to charging a mobile phone.